 What is an on-farm energy assessment?

 Independent on-farm energy assessments are available free of charge to eligible primary producers.
 The on-farm energy assessments will analyse on-farm energy use (electricity, gas and diesel) and identify opportunities to make energy savings, improve output volumes per energy unit, and convert to renewable energy sources.
-The assessments will make recommendations tailored to the type and size of farms.
-The on-farm energy assessments will be conducted by registered independent experts to the national standard (AS/NZS 3598.2:2014).
-Type One and Type Two energy assessments will be available depending on on-farm energy expenditure.
+The assessments make recommendations tailored to the type and size of farms.
+The on-farm energy assessments are conducted by registered independent experts to the national standard (AS/NZS 3598.2:2014).
+Type 1 and Type 2 energy assessments are available depending on on-farm energy expenditure.